 If, however, a student feels that a complaint has not been dealt with satisfactorily he/she should use the appropriate process to have the issue addressed and are encouraged to submit a Formal Complaint Form.
-Further information can be found in the Trine University Student Handbook sections 2.16 Academic Grievance Procedure and 4.3 Complaint Process.
+Further information related to academics can be found in the Trine University Course Catalog Academic Grievance Procedure.

 Students who are not satisfied with the results of the complaint process can contact the Indiana Commission for Higher Education or Higher Learning Commission.
-Contact information and links are provided in the Irrine University Student Handbook.
+Contact information and links are provided on the Student Grievance Procedure webpage.

-If the Assistant Vice President for College of Health Professions is the object of the complaint, the Vice President for Academic Affairs (VPAA) will attempt to resolve the dispute.
-Students maintain their right to due process by filing all complaints and grievances against the college or program faculty or staff through procedures outlined in Trine University Student Handbook.
-Visiting students will operate under the same handbook.
+If the Dean for the College of Health Professions is the object of the complaint, the Vice President for Academic Affairs (VPAA) will attempt to resolve the dispute.
+Students maintain their right to due process by filing all complaints and grievances against the college or program faculty or staff through procedures outlined on the Student Grievance Procedure webpage.
+Visiting students will operate under the same procedure.

-Complaints concerning any violation of Title IX should refer to the Trine University Student Handbook or the university's webpage for Title IX.

-Any complaints of sexual harassment must be handled in accordance with Trine University Title IX policy and should be referred to the Director of Human Resources.
+Complaints concerning any violation of Title IX should refer to the Trine University Course Catalog Title IX Notice of Non-Discrimination.
+Any complaints of sexual harassment must be handled in accordance with Title IX policy and should be referred to the Director of Human Resources.